KyleMoran138/templates/README.md

    + react
     + basic # A basic react template that does nothing
     + basic-with-store # clone of frontend/react/basic with zustand store implemented
+  + fullstack # All backend
+   + nestjs-react-prisma # A nestjs backend with prisma and react.
+React app is based off of basic-with-store and has a basic backend call
+   + nestjs-react-prisma-auth # A nestjs backend with prisma, react and auth.
+React app is based off of basic-with-store and has a basic authenticated call
 ```

 ## App template vars